World Statesmen.org HOME > return to South Africa >>

 Imports: $N/A

-Total Defense Force: about 4,000 (1993)
+about 4,000 (1993)

 International Organizations/Treaties: CMA, DBSA, ECOSA, SACU, SECOSAF

-1961 Tswanaland Territorial Authority established.
+21 Apr 1961 Tswana Territorial Authority established.

-1 Jun 1972 Self-government granted.
+1 Jun 1972 Bophuthatswana, self-government granted.

-6 Dec 1977 Declared independent by South Africa (Republic of Bophuthatswana)
+6 Dec 1977 Declared independent by South Africa (Republic of Bophuthatswana

 13 Mar 1994 - 27 Apr 1994 Occupied by South Africa.

-27 Apr 1994 Re-integrated into South Africa.
+27 Apr 1994 Re-incorporated into South Africa (Status of Bophuthatswana Act,

 President

-6 Dec 1977 - 13 Mar 1994 Lawrence Lucas Manyane Mangope (b.
-1923) BDP/CDP
+6 Dec 1977 - 13 Mar 1994 Lawrence Lucas Manyane Mangope (s.a.)
+BDP

 (in dissidence)